 - Discounts: Applicable discounts for the subscription which have been set using a coupon.

 - Source: The method by which the subscription was created.
-This is set to Phone, Email, Website, Blow-in, Direct Mail/Post Expire, Renewal, Agency, or Complementary.
+This is set to Phone, Email, Website, Blow-in, Direct Mail/Post Expire, Renewal, Agency, In-Store, or Complementary.

 - Days until due: Number of days until the subscription reaches it's due date.